rinnan/CENFA/README.md

   - To update the ENFA method for use with large datasets and modern data formats.
-  - To correct a critical error in the ENFA method itself, that has managed to persist since Hirzel et al. first introduced ENFA in 2002.
   - To expand the application of ENFA in the context of climate change in order to quantify different aspects of species vulnerability to climate change, and to facilitate quantitative comparisons of vulnerability between species.
+  - To correct a minor error in the ENFA method itself, that has persisted in the literature since Hirzel et al. first introduced ENFA in 2002.

 `CENFA` takes advantage of the `raster` and `sp` packages, allowing the user to conduct analyses directly with raster, shapefile, and point